Starting a law firm with no money is becoming an increasing possibility for new lawyers.

 Lastly, networking may or may not help with business development.
 For most practices, it’ll take years of networking and building your professional reputation before other lawyers send you valuable clients.
 In the meantime, they’ll just send their low-income or pro-bono clients to you.
 In a few years, these referral cases will often be your best clients, but for now, don’t count on it.

-You may have some luck, however, with networking outside of lawyer circles where other professionals, like real estate agents, don’t have a “go to” lawyer for divorces or probate disputes.
+You may have some luck, however, with networking outside of lawyer circles where other professionals, like real estate agents, don’t have a “go-to” lawyer for divorces or probate disputes.

 Starting a law firm, especially one with no budget, is not going to pay off any time soon.
 For the first year, or two, or even three, you’ll have months where clients aren’t paying and you aren’t sure whether it is worth it.
 This is, in every sense of the word, a long game.
 To have a chance at being successful, you’ll need to keep pressing forward.

 I know dozens of lawyers with small or solo practices.
 None of them made it big in their first year, or even in their first couple of years.
 But if you know that practicing law is what you want to do, and you can swing the income ebbs and flows of running a small business, being your own boss while helping people with their legal issues is a pretty incomparable gig.
-Nearly all the on-their-own lawyers I know would agree—and almost none of them would ever considering working for someone else again.
+Nearly all the on-their-own lawyers I know would agree—and almost none of them would ever consider working for someone else again.